damiendr/callipy/README.md

 Note: arguments and output values must be pickleable.

 Finally, the notebook object itself can be accessed as `result.notebook`.
-See the [https://github.com/paulgb/runipy](`runipy`'s documententation) for examples of things you can do with the notebook object.
+See https://github.com/paulgb/runipy for examples of things you can do with the notebook object.

 ## Default values and validation